 The NCRIS program is based on a set of Guidelines.

-The NCRIS network currently supports national research capability through 24 active projects.
-It is made up of more than 200 institutions employing well over 1900 highly skilled technical experts, researchers and facility managers.
+The projects form a network involving over 200 delivery partnerships, and employing over 1900 highly skilled technical experts, researchers and facility managers.

 You can read NCRIS case studies on the real life outcomes of research conducted at NCRIS facilities.
 These demonstrate the social and economic return from the investment in national research infrastructure.